How can you use the Low FODMAP app to make your low FODMAP journey so much easier?

 Scroll down again...and you see all the FODMAP sub units are GREEN so ok for this serving size which is 2 thin slices of fresh beetroot (20g)- not a lot!

-TAKE HOME MESSAGE: You definitely don't need to go weighing each food, just because the app has a weight for all the foods listed.
-Only some need to be thought about.
+You definitely don't need to go weighing each food, just because the app has a weight for all the foods listed.
+Only low FODMAP foods that can easily turn into high FODMAP foods and serving sizes of HIGH FODMAP foods thatcan be low FODMAP in lower doses.

 As a Dietitian specialising in FODMAPs and other Food Intolerances- I work through your diet and give you easy to use information on which FODMAPs you need to be mindful of and which ones you can really just eat and not worry about amounts.